The Big Picture…

 The agricultural era

-Agricultural economies are seen as giving way to goods economies as, due to growth, less proportion of income is spent on food.
+Economists see that agricultural economies give way to goods economies as, due to growth, less proportion of income is spent on food.
+This is Engel’s law.

 The goods era